mikaelvesavuori/gcp-api-gateway-gae-auth-demo/README.md

 # Demo: GCP API Gateway fronting an App Engine app secured with Identity-Aware Proxy

 This demo is based on the [official Google quickstart for API Gateway fronting an App Engine instance](https://cloud.google.com/api-gateway/docs/get-started-app-engine).
-Lovingly repurposed from Google <3 for the benefit of all.
+Lovingly repurposed from Google with <3 for the benefit of all.

 The example app is a Node-based web server (Fastify) that responds to the root `/` and `hello`.
 Hello will be used in the API specification (`api-spec.yaml`).